ARMmbed/mbed-os-5-docs/docs/porting/target/bootloader.md

 You can learn to port the Update Client bootloader to new targets in [the porting guide](https://cloud.mbed.com/docs/latest/porting/porting-the-device-management-update-client.html).

-An example walkthrough of porting the bootloader to the K64F platform can be found [here](https://cloud.mbed.com/docs/latest/porting/update-k64f-port.html).
+An example walkthrough of porting the bootloader to the K64F board can be found [here](https://cloud.mbed.com/docs/latest/porting/update-k64f-port.html).

 ## Creating and using a new bootloader